springernature/frontend-playbook/practices/graded-browser-support.md

 ## Browser support list

-This is the current list of browser versions and their corresponding grades:
+This is the current list of browser versions and their corresponding support level:

 | Browser         | Advanced                        | Core               |
 | --------------- |:-------------------------------:| ------------------:|